Reporting year 2024

 The key social care groups referred to in this section are ‘at 31 March’.

-For more information see the Key Stage 4 performance statistics release for the academic year 2022/23.
+For more information see the Key Stage 4 attainment statistical release.

 Summary

-Pupils in the key social care groups perform less well than their peers across all Key Stage 4 measures.
-However, children looked after and children in need reaching the end of Key Stage 4 are much more likely to have a special educational need (SEN) than the overall pupil population.
-Pupils with SEN have been recorded to have lower average attainment compared to the overall population.
-As such, the higher prevalence of SEN amongst children looked after and children in need accounts for part of the difference in attainment compared to the overall pupil population.
+Pupils in the key social care groups have lower attainment than the overall pupil population across all Key Stage 4 attainment measures.
+However, children looked after and children in need have a higher percentage with a special educational need (SEN) than the overall pupil population and pupils with SEN have been recorded to have lower attainment outcomes compared to the overall population.
+As such, the higher prevalence of SEN amongst children looked after and children in need accounts for some of the difference in attainment compared to the overall pupil population.

 Attainment 8